RickStrahl/Westwind.AspNetCore.Markdown/readme.md

 ```

 ### SanitizeHtml in Parser Methods to mitigate XSS
-Both of the above methods include a few optional parameters including a `stripScriptTags` parameter which defaults to `false`.
+Both of the above methods include a few optional parameters including a `sanitizeHtml` parameter which defaults to `false`.
 If set to `true` any `<script>` tags that are not embedded inside of inline or fenced code blocks are stripped.
 Additionally any reference to `javascript:` inside of a tag is replaced with `unsupported:` rendering the script non-functional.

 ```cs
 string html = Markdown.Parse(markdownText, sanitizeHtml: true)